sbouddha/sql-100-days/sql_Zachary_interview_questions.md

 In the future, I may transition this doc to a website like Select Star SQL with an embedded SQL editor so that readers can write SQL statements to questions and get real-time feedback on their code.
 Another option could be adding these questions as problems on Leetcode.
 For the time being though I just wanted to publish this doc so that people could find it useful now.

-I would love to get your feedback on this doc.
-Please drop a note if you find this useful, have improvements/corrections, or encounter other good resources for medium/hard difficulty SQL questions.

-Assumptions & How to use this guide
+### **Assumptions & How to use this guide**

-Assumptions about SQL proficiency: This guide assumes you have a working knowledge of SQL.
+**Assumptions about SQL proficiency:** This guide assumes you have a working knowledge of SQL.
 You probably use it frequently at work already but want to sharpen your skills on topics like self-joins and window functions.

-How to use this guide: Since interviews usually utilize a whiteboard or a virtual (non-compiling) notepad, my recommendation is to get out a pencil and paper and write out your solutions to each part of the problem, and once complete compare your answers to the answer key.
+**How to use this guide:** Since interviews usually utilize a whiteboard or a virtual (non-compiling) notepad, my recommendation is to get out a pencil and paper and write out your solutions to each part of the problem, and once complete compare your answers to the answer key.
 Or, complete these with a friend who can act as the interviewer!

 * Small SQL syntax errors aren’t a big deal during whiteboard/notepad interviews.
 However, they can be distracting to the interviewer, so ideally practice reducing these so your logic shines through in the interview.
 * The answers I provide may not be the only way to successfully solve the question.
 Feel free to message with additional solutions and I can add them to this guide!

-Tips on solving difficult SQL interview questions
+### **Tips on solving difficult SQL interview questions**

 This advice mirrors typical code interview advice ...